Programs & Exhibitions

 The Lewis Walpole Library makes its collections and history available more broadly through exhibitions, loans, tours, and public programs throughout the year.
 Programs like the Lewis Walpole Library Lecture held in New Haven, as well as a range of classes, exhibitions, and tours offered in Farmington, support and encourage inquiry into eighteenth-century ideas and culture.

-- The Lewis Walpole Library Lecture -- details about the lecture presented by a leading scholar and held in New Haven, includes links to past lectures.
+- Lectures -- details about Library-sponsored lectures including the Lewis Walpole Lecture, presented by a leading scholar and held in New Haven, as well as links to past lectures.

 - Master Classes / Classes -- information about week-long and one-day Master Classes offered periodically and opportunities to bring classes here.